silasdavis/berkeleylm/README.md

+This is a fork of the original repo at berkeleylm.googlecode.com which is not atively supported.

+List of changes:

+* Fixed probability scoring in ``ComputeLogProbabilityOfTextStream''.

-Berkeley Language Model release 1.0
+# Berkeley Language Model

 To compile this software just type "ant" in the root directory (assuming ant is installed and properly configured).